 - chest X-rays

-Once the doctor determines the probable cause, they may begin treatment.
-People who have asthma or COPD may receive an inhaled medicine that dilates, or expands, the airways.
+Once a doctor determines the probable cause, they may begin treatment.
+People who have asthma or COPD may receive an inhaled medication that dilates, or expands, the airways.

 Tachypnea can be frightening, but it does not always signal a serious problem.

 People should not try to treat tachypnea at home.
 The causes vary widely, and some require immediate medical care.

 The best course of action is to seek medical attention right away to determine the cause and ensure prompt treatment.